-Use the form below to get orbital elements and ephemerides for NEOCP objects (to be extended to all objects when I get around to it).
-Use this form if you have astrometry for an object.
+Use the form below to generate orbital elements and ephemerides for NEOCP and other solar system objects.
+You should use this form if you have astrometry for an object.

 Suggested quick start: Don't panic!
 Just enter the object designation and click the "compute orbit and ephemerides" button.
 This will provide a default ephemeris, which may be all you need.
 If it isn't, hit the back arrow and look a little more closely at your options (options documented here.)
 If you're still not getting things to work, contact me.